 Montessori Core Program

-Pre‑Primary (2–3) and Primary (3–5) classrooms follow the five classic areas—Practical Life, Sensorial, Language, Math, Cultural—in mixed‑age, carefully prepared environments that cultivate independence, concentration, and joy in learning.
+Pre‑Primary (2–3) and Primary (3–5) classrooms follow the five classic areas — Practical Life, Sensorial, Language, Math, Cultural — in mixed‑age environments that cultivate independence, concentration, and joy.

 Children work through sequenced materials at their own pace during an extended, uninterrupted work cycle.
-Guides (teachers) present precise lessons, then step back so children can repeat, refine, and internalize skills.
-The environment itself teaches order, care, and responsibility.
+Guides present precise lessons, then step back so children can repeat, refine, and internalize skills independently.

 - Mixed‑age communities encourage leadership and empathy.